Skip to main content

 \begin{equation*} \displaystyle f\, := \,x\mapsto {\frac {{x}^{2}-x-6}{{x}^{2}-8\,x+15}} \end{equation*}

 We can factor the denominator to find the domain of \(f(x)\) and predict where we might find vertical asymptotes.
-There is a useful denom() command for this that we can use for the denominator of \(f(x)\text{.}\)
+To do this, it is helpful to use the denom() command, which allows us to obtain the denominator of \(f(x)\text{.}\)

 > factor( denom( f(x) ) );